Manage updates on ChromeOS devices

 Pin ChromeOS updates to a specific version

 By default, ChromeOS devices auto-update to the latest version of the channel that devices are using, except if they are pinned to a specific version.
 We recommend that users be on the latest version of Chrome, but sometimes you might need to specify which version your devices run.
-For example, a later version of ChromeOS might cause compatibility issues with tools in your domain.
+For example, a later version of ChromeOS might cause compatibility issues with tools in your organization.
 Or, you might find a critical issue while testing devices on the Beta channel.

 Note: If you pin devices to a version that’s older than n-3, auto-update might not work as expected.
 Currently we only support auto-update to version n-3 or later, where n is the current stable release.